maruf318/entertainment-fiesta/README.md

 - responsive for mobile and tablets
 - User can look for upcoming events happening in certain locations
 - Subscription section can help user to choose the best plan

+Note: Please check question-answer.md for the answers of the assignment questions.